 - You are or recently were collaborating with any of the authors on a different project

-- You are engaged in competing research on a very similar topic
+- You are engaged in writing an article on a very similar topic

 - You are in a close or an adverse personal relationship with any of the authors

-In addition to the above, consider whether any of the following might influence your assessment of the manuscript:
+In addition to the above, you should consider whether any of the following might influence your assessment of the manuscript:

-- The results of the study could trigger personal or institutional financial gains or losses
+- Topics discussed in the manuscript could contribute to personal or institutional financial gains or losses

 - The manuscript’s publication could affect your professional standing

-- Your political stance might influence your interpretation of the results
+- Your political stance might influence your interpretation of the manuscript

 If you have a competing interest, please decline the invitation to review.
 If you are unsure of whether a factor is a competing interest, contact the editor for guidance.
 If a competing interest becomes clear only after you have begun a review, notify the editor as soon as possible to excuse yourself from the review process.

-Having reviewed the manuscript for another journal does not constitute a competing interest, provided that you feel you can objectively assess the study with the standards of our journal in mind.
+While most of our content is commissioned, some articles that we consider for publication have been proposed by authors.
+In these cases, we cannot exclude that the manuscript has been considered and sent out to peer review by other journals before being submitted to us.
+Having reviewed the manuscript for another journal does not constitute a competing interest, provided that you feel you can objectively assess the article with the standards of our journal in mind.
 Please discuss your prior experience of the manuscript with the editor if you have any questions or concerns, without having to disclose confidential details such as the journal you reviewed for.

 The benefits of reviewing

-Reviewing a manuscript can help you keep abreast of developments in your field before they are published, and offers insight into the review process that will help you with your own submissions.
+Reviewing a review manuscript can help you keep abreast of developments in your field and related areas, provides insights into an expert’s thoughts on a field and offers insight into the review process that will help you with your own submissions.
 As a peer reviewer, your contribution to supporting scientific progress is widely appreciated.
 Many institutions take peer review experience into consideration when making hiring and promotion decisions, and we offer all reviewers the option of downloading a certificate detailing their peer review experience with us.
-Additionally, some of the Nature Research journals ask reviewers if they would like their names acknowledged on the published paper, as a means of recognizing the peer reviewers’ contributions to the work (see section on Peer review initiatives).
+Additionally, most Nature Reviews journals ask reviewers if they would like their names acknowledged on the published paper provided that the author of the article opts-in to this initiative, as a means of recognizing the peer reviewers’ contributions to the work (see section on Peer review initiatives).